lukecampbell/ipython-notebooks/creating_wakari_environments.md

 pip install pyshp pyke
 ```

 That's it.
 Enjoy.
 Remember the environment is `ioos_em_10`, unless you changed the name.
-[You can install it on Wakari by running this bundle that includes the environment](https://www.wakari.io/sharing/bundle/emayorga/pyoos_ioos_sos_demo1).
+[You can install it on Wakari by running this notebook bundle that includes the environment](https://www.wakari.io/sharing/bundle/emayorga/pyoos_ioos_sos_demo1).